APiTJLillo/UOFlow/UOWalkPatch/README.md

-The patch exposes a couple of helper calls to Lua. `DummyPrint` simply logs a message, while the new `walk` command triggers the client's internal movement routine.
+The patch exposes a couple of helper calls to Lua. `DummyPrint` simply logs a message, while the new `walk` command triggers the client's internal movement routine. `UOWalkPatchTick` should be called each frame from Lua to allow the helper to clean up its temporary hook.
 The functions are registered automatically when the helper locates the client's Lua state.

 ## Troubleshooting